conan-io/docs/reference/commands/misc/remote.rst

       Boost/1.60.0@lasote/stable: conan.io
       zlib/1.2.8@lasote/stable: conan.io

-- In some cases you want to list the packages that are not associated with any remote:
+- In some cases you may want to list the packages that are not associated with any remote:

   .. code-block:: bash